B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Experimental Result Discussion

-\textbf{Impacts on the number of frame selected and spatial visual tokens} are illustrated in Figure~\ref{fig:ab}.
-In our experiments, we examine the impact of two variables: the number of selected frames and the number spatial visual tokens per frame.
-More specifically, we investigate how different combinations of these variable affect the performance of a trained model.
-Interestingly, as shown in Figure~\ref{fig:ab-a} and ~\ref{fig:ab-b}, we observed that, compared to the maximum setting with 16 selected frames and 32 spatial visual tokens per frame, it exhibits only a marginal performance drop when the number of selected frames is reduced while maintaining a sufficient number of visual tokens.
-For example, when the number of frames is set to 16, reducing the number of visual tokens from 16 to 8 results in a performance drop of 0.6\% and 1.4\% on MVBench and VideoMME, respectively.
-In a more extreme setting, reducing the number of visual tokens from 8 to 4 results in a performance drop of 3.5\% and 2.2\% performance drop on MVBench and VideoMME, respectively.
-We argue that this is because 8 key frames are sufficient for most video understanding tasks.
-When adjusting the number of spatial visual tokens, we observe only trivial performance drops when reducing the number from 32 to 16 and from 16 to 8, with drops of 0.8\% and 0.6\% on MVBench and 1.0\% and 0.9 \% on VideoMME, respectively.
-However, when the number spatial visual tokens is further reduced, such as from 8 to 4, a significant performance drop of 3.5\% and 2.2\% on MVBench and VideoMME, respectively.
-We argue that insufficient spatial visual tokens essentially lead to a lack of spatial perception, resulting in a significant performance drop.
-Furthermore, the aforementioned observations suggest that setting the number of spatial visual tokens and frames to 8 each achieves an optimal balance between performance and computational efficiency in our method, which still significantly surpasses LLaMA-VID.
+\textbf{Impacts on the number of frame selected $L*$ , spatial visual tokens $R$ and maximum visual token count $\theta$} are illustrated in Figure~\ref{fig:ab-a} and ~\ref{fig:ab-c}.
+B-VLLM is selected as base model in the upcoming experiments.
+First, we examine the impact of two variables: the number of selected frames $L*$ and the number spatial visual tokens $R$ per frame.
+More specifically, we investigate how different combinations of these variables affect the performance of a trained model.
+Interestingly, as shown in Figure~\ref{fig:ab-a}, we observed that, compared to the maximum setting with 32 selected frames and 32 spatial visual tokens per frame, it exhibits only a marginal performance drop when the number of selected frames is reduced while maintaining a sufficient number of visual tokens.
+For example, when the number of spatial visual token $R$ is set to 32, reducing the number of selected frames $L*$ from 32 to 16 results in a performance drop of 0.9\% and 1.3\% on MVBench and VideoMME-Medium, respectively.
+In a more extreme setting, reducing the number of frame selected $L*$ from 16 to 8 results in a performance drop of 0.5\% and 0.4\% performance drop on MVBench and VideoMME-Medium, respectively.
+We argue that this is because 8 to 32 key frames are sufficient for most video understanding tasks.
+When using 32 frames, dropping the number of visual tokens $R$ from 32 to 16 results in performance drops of 0.6\% on MVBench and 0.4\% on VideoMME-Medium.
+This indicates that current video understanding tasks tend to rely more on temporal dynamics rather than on detailed spatial information.
+Secondly, we examine how the maximum token count $\theta$ affects the trained model while keeping both the number of selected frames $L*$ and the number of spatial visual tokens $R$ fixed at 32.
+As shown in Figure~\ref{fig:ab-c}, increasing the token count generally improves performance, but the gains for B-VLLM plateau at 512 tokens.
+This indicates B-VLLM can deliver strong performance without a high computational budget.